jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 An interpreter is another program, outside the JavaScript programs you'll write, that executes the programs written in some programming language (in this case, JavaScript).

+You'll also learn how to design rock-solid, efficient programs and how to solve any coding problem so you'll ace your technical interviews when it's time to get a programming job.

-Then, at the end of the book, you'll build your very own programming language as a final project.
-You'll design the language, build the parser, build the interpreter, build a Web-based IDE, and put together a full-stack runtime environment.
+At the end of the book you'll build your very own programming language as a final project.
+The language will be similar to Clojure.
+You'll design the language, build the parser, build the interpreter, including a fully-featured macro system, object-oriented programming, and modules, build a Web-based IDE, and put together a full-stack runtime environment.
+This project will make an incredible piece for your portfolio.
+How many people can say they've created their own programming language from scratch?
+At the end of this book, you'll be able to say just that.

 ## Software Engineering